Treatment for various stages of Oral cancer

 Treating oral cancers can vary depending on the type, location, and stage of cancer.

-Radiation therapy: Radiation therapy also helps to cure cancer.
-In this, the doctor focuses a beam at the tumor once or twice a day, five times a week for around two to eight weeks.
+Radiation therapy also helps to cure cancer.
+In this, the doctor focuses a beam at the tumor once or twice a day, five times a week.
+This goes on for around two to eight weeks.
 Advanced stages, however, are treated with the combination of Radiation therapy and Chemotherapy.

 Cancer in this stage is only on the epithelium, the outermost layer of the skin.
 Stage 0 means that it has not started to grow to the tissues; but it can spread into the deeper layer of the skin if not treated on time.
 Cancer in this stage is usually treated with a small Surgery to remove the top layer of the skin along with a small margin of normal tissues.
 A follow up in this stage is really important to watch for the signs of cancer coming back.
 If it keeps coming back, then it might need treatment with Radiation therapy.